 Yet the manager is the club’s face and voice.
-The manager is the person who speaks to the media after the game, who explains why his team has won or lost.
+The manager is often the person who speaks to the media after the game, who explains why his team has won or lost.
 That’s why clubs still seem to believe that the manager determines results.
 The manager’s prominence earns him high wages; but it also makes him the first person to go in bad times.
 People in less prominent jobs – the guy who looks after the players’ kit, for instance – earn less, but they also tend to keep their jobs longer.

 How can we apply this to our lives?
 We are wise to risks and rewards in investing: investments with higher potential returns typically carry higher risk of losses.
 The football manager shows that a similar dynamic exists in careers.
 But not all big risks lead to big wins.
 If you want job security be wary of life as a football manager.